gregory/lilie/README.md

 ##ROADMAP:

-- [x] POST / : Post images to a new album
+- [x] POST /                                     Post images to a new album
+- [ ] POST /                                     create new album unless album_id is passed in a cookie. use before_validation block to overwrite the params
-- [x] POST /:album_id/ : Post images to an existing album
+- [x] POST /:album_id/                           Post images to an existing album
 - [x] GET /:album_id.json                        all the images from an album
-- [x] GET/:album_id/images/:id : info about the image
-- [ ] GET /:album_id  display all the images
+- [ ] GET /:album_id                             DISPLAY all the images as an album
+- [ ] GET /:album_id/images/:uuid                DISPLAY all the variants of the original image as an album
+- [ ] GET /:album_id/images/:uuid.json           all the variants of the original image + details
+- [ ] GET /:album_id/images/:uuid/filename-timestamp.json    info about the image(size, weight etc)
-- [ ] GET /:album_id/images/id/{thumb,small,big} : store thumb, small,big
+- [ ] GET /:album_id/images/:uuid/filename-timestamp.ext     The actual image
-- [ ] GET /:id/token=&name=custom&flip=true : create a new custom image and set an alias. warn: rate limits - warn: no cache the token
+- [ ] GET /:album_id/images/:uuid/filter:contrast(40),crop(10)/filename-timestamp.ext     The transformation of the image (cache result and sort params to avoid cache miss from fragonfly)
-- [ ] POST /:id/action/delete_customs
+- [ ] POST /:album_id/images/:uuid/filter:contrast(40),crop(10)/filename-timestamp.ext     Store the transformed image in the album
-- [ ] Call to kraken to optimise the image size - this should be a delayed job - anytime there is at least 1 new image in an album, run this task
+- [ ] Call to kraken to optimise the image size this should be a delayed job - anytime there is at least 1 new image in an album, run this task - we'll update the stored image
-- [ ] Manage versions
+- [ ] Load balance the all shit with nginx and make master/slave mysql
-- [ ] Make sure files are cached properly
+- [ ] On the fly compute thumb
-- [ ] POST / : create new album unless album_id is passed in a cookie. use before_validation block to overwrite the params[:album_id]

 ## Copyright